-Matters addressed:

-- effectiveness of PwC against expectations set in March 2017 were reviewed - an appropriate level of challenge/scepticism exhibited by PwC in their work was considered - PwC's letter of resignation to be received - Deloitte's independence, appropriate level of qualifications, expertise and resources was reviewed - appointment of Deloitte to fill the vacancy to be recommended to the Board to approve - 2018 audit plan was reviewed and agreed - performance expectations of Deloitte as auditors for 2018 audit were agreed - the appointment of Deloitte at the next AGM in May to perform the 2018 audit was recommended to the Board - budget for non-audit services (below 50% of audit fee) for 2018 was agreed.
+Recommend PwC's PwC's formal appointment approved and 2017 audit Review PwC's performance, accept appointment and performance its resignation and recommend expectations set process planning Deloitte's appointment Matters addressed: Matters addressed: Matters addressed: effectiveness of PwC against expectations set in shareholders approved resolutions to appoint effectiveness of PwC against expectations set in March 2017 were reviewed 2016 was reviewed PwC and to authorise the Committee to determine their remuneration - an appropriate level of challenge/scepticism - an appropriate level of challenge/scepticism exhibited by PwC in its work was considered exhibited by PwC in their work was 2017 audit plan was reviewed and agreed considered PwC's independence, appropriate level of - PwC's quality control procedures were PwC's letter of resignation to be received qualifications, expertise and resources was reviewed considered a report on PwC's audit of GSK's 2015 Annual - 2017 statutory audit fee was agreed and set - Deloitte's independence, appropriate level Report by the Financial Reporting Council's Audit of qualifications, expertise and resources management feedback on 2016 audit process Quality Team was reviewed was reviewed through a survey was received covering: once satisfied on these matters, the re-appointment appointment of Deloitte to fill the vacancy to robustness of audit process of PwC at the next AGM in May to perform the be recommended to the Board to approve quality of delivery, people and service.
+2017 audit was recommended to the Board - 2018 audit plan was reviewed and agreed performance expectations of PwC as auditors for - performance expectations of Deloitte as 2017 audit were agreed. auditors for 2018 audit were agreed the appointment of Deloitte at the next AGM in May to perform the 2018 audit was recommended to the Board budget for non-audit services (below 50% of audit fee) for 2018 was agreed.
+March 2017 May 2017 March 2018